 - 1 pound pasta I used penne

-- 8 ounces artisan salami sliced thick and then into strips.
+- 8 ounces salami artisan salami, sliced thick and then into strips

-- 12 ounce container fresh mozzarella I used marinated
+- 12 ounces fresh mozzarella I used one container fresh mozzarella marinated

-- 1/4 cup green and/or kalamata olives halved and pitted
+- 1/4 cup kalamata olives green and/or kalamata olives, halved and pitted

-- 1/4 cup roasted yellow and red peppers cut into strips
+- 1/4 cup roasted peppers roasted yellow and red peppers, cut into strips

 - 1/2 cup marinated artichoke hearts